Dave Chappelle: 2020–present

 It was announced that Chappelle would return to host Saturday Night Live the weekend of the 2020 United States presidential election, his second time giving a post-presidential election monologue.
 Due to the effect of the COVID-19 pandemic on the vote count, the results were delayed and announced earlier that Saturday.
-In response to unfounded allegations that Joe Biden's presidency had been stolen from Donald Trump, Chappelle's offered jokes ranging from Trump's handling of the pandemic to his resulting legacy, and the political future of the United States, in his 16-minute opening monologue:

-Critics and audiences praised the monologue describing it as "scathing", "illuminating", and "powerful."
+In response to unfounded allegations that Joe Biden's presidency had been stolen from Donald Trump, Chappelle offered jokes ranging from Trump's handling of the pandemic to his resulting legacy, and the political future of the United States, in his 16-minute opening monologue, "Everyone knows how that feels.
+But here's the difference between me and you: You guys hate each other for that, and I don't hate anybody.
+I just hate that feeling.
+That's what I fight through.
+That's what I suggest you fight through.
+You've got a find a way to live your life.
+You've got to find a way to forgive each other.
+You've got to find a way to find joy in your existence in spite of that feeling".
+Critics and audiences praised the monologue describing it as "scathing", "illuminating" and "powerful".

-In December 2020, Chappelle's company, Iron Table Holdings purchased a fire station near his Yellow Springs, Ohio home, with plans to convert it into a comedy club.
+In December 2020, Chappelle's company, Iron Table Holdings purchased a fire station near his Yellow Springs, Ohio, home, with plans to convert it into a comedy club.
 He also retrofitted a mechanic's garage in the same village into a clubhouse, and dubbed it "The Shack", for podcasting.

-2021–present

-On October 5, 2021, Chappelle starred in his sixth and final Netflix special The Closer.
-In The Closer, Chappelle made jokes about gay and transgender people, particularly transgender women, that some called transphobic.
-Simultaneously, Chappelle argued that he was not anti-transgender, bringing up his opposition to North Carolina's anti-transgender bathroom laws and his friendship with late Daphne Dorman.
+On October 5, 2021, Chappelle starred in his sixth Netflix special The Closer.
+In The Closer, Chappelle made jokes about gay and transgender people, particularly transgender women, that some considered transphobic.
+Simultaneously, Chappelle argued that he was not anti-transgender, bringing up his opposition to North Carolina's anti-transgender bathroom laws and his friendship with the late Daphne Dorman.
 The special was met with some backlash, including from students of Chappelle's alma mater Duke Ellington School.
-This included a portion where he identified himself as a "TERF."
-On October 20, Netflix employees organized a walkout demonstrating their support of the transgender community, claiming Chappelle's set is an example of the rhetoric that leads to transgender inequality and violence against transgender people.
-The protestors demanded that The Closer be taken off of Netflix.
-CEO Ted Sarandos acknowledged that "storytelling has real impact in the real world" but refused to take down the special, stating that he "does not believe it falls into hate speech."
-In November 2021, Saturday Night Live lampooned the controversy during its Weekend Update segment, stating, "A Washington D.C. art school is postponing renaming its theater, after alumni Dave Chappelle's Netflix controversy.
-Well, of course, because God forbid, you should name a building after someone problematic in Washington D.C."
+On October 20, Netflix employees organized a walkout demonstrating their support of the transgender community and demanding that The Closer be taken off of Netflix.
+CEO Ted Sarandos acknowledged that "storytelling has real impact in the real world" but refused to take down the special, stating that he "does not believe it falls into hate speech".
+In November 2021, Saturday Night Live lampooned the controversy during its Weekend Update segment, stating, "A Washington, D.C. art school is postponing renaming its theater, after alumni Dave Chappelle's Netflix controversy.
+Well, of course, because God forbid, you should name a building after someone problematic in Washington, D.C."
 In summer of 2022, Chappelle announced that he would not give his name to the Duke Ellington School theater, instead insisting it should be named the Theater for Artistic Freedom and Expression.